-How do fake news websites target their audience (you) and make sure that they send misinformation to which you are more likely to be receptive?
+How do fake news websites target their audience and make sure that they send misinformation to which people are more likely to be receptive?
 One way is to use social media analytics .
 To understand how analytics work, we need to explain how cookies work, then show how interest groups can use information provided by cookies to find a receptive audience for their messages.

 You’ve probably heard of cookies: Files that websites install on your computer to save your preferences and remember what you look at, shop for, etc. Once you agree to let a website that you visit install a cookie to your app or web browser, when you then make certain selections (e.g., what language you prefer) the cookie will tell the website to use the same setting when you visit it again.
 Websites will know it is you because the cookie saved in your browser has a unique ID.

 Yet websites don't only save cookies on your computer for your convenience.
 Cookies on your computer system also track your actions on the web across all the websites you visit.
 Some of the cookies you store even come from websites other than the ones you’ve visited.
 Each website that’s configured to save these so-called “third party” cookies on your computer reports that your browser – identified by the unique ID of its cookies – has visited them.
 These cookies are called tracking cookies, or trackers for short.
 You might ask, who would be interested in tracking your every step on the web?

 Many of the trackers come from companies that collect and analyze your web usage in order to personalize ads.
 Take Facebook, for example.
 Many websites other than Facebook include Facebook’s like button on them.